hyperledger-labs/agora-verifiable-encryption/README.md

 Efforts have been made to mitigate some side channel attacks but ultimately there are many factors involved.
 For a good read, see Thomas Pornin's [Why Constant-Time Crypto](https://www.bearssl.org/constanttime.html) article.

-## FUTURE

-El-Gamal Ciphertexts support verifiable encryption and decryption and will be added soon.

 ## License

 Licensed under either of: